peterm95018/BTS2/README.md

 Most of what has changed are bringing AngularJS up to 1.7.4 and aligning libraries to versions that will work with 1.7.4.
 This work will be part of branch 2.1.

+Some of the along the route things I had to deal with include upgrading my machine with XCode updates, getting the gem for compass installed, and updating the ruby gems.
+Compass is a SASS compiler that is called by Grunt to process any CSS changes in this app.

 # To Build:
 In the root directory of the repo run: <br>